14 Ways to Increase Your Sales Conversion Rate

-As we established right at the beginning, your strategies will vary based on the funnel stage your audience is in.
+As we established at the beginning, strategies for increasing customer conversion will vary based on the funnel stage your audience is in.

 Those at the top of the funnel (TOFU) - or the awareness stage - are looking for more general information and might not have identified their business problems yet.
 For them, blog articles like industry trends, statistics, and general guides are most helpful.

-Meanwhile, those at the middle of the funnel (MOFU) - or consideration stage - are already aware of their business problem and are looking out for solutions.
-For them, articles that compare software are the most useful to them, as they can review the features for themselves.
+Meanwhile, those at the middle of the funnel (MOFU) - or consideration stage - are already aware of their business problem and are looking for solutions.
+For them, articles that compare software (such as this example on B2B lead generation tools) are the most useful.

 Note that those at the TOFU and MOFU stages aren’t looking to purchase just yet.
-Your goal when planning out content for them isn’t just to improve sales conversion, but to educate.
+Your goal when planning out content for them isn’t just to improve conversion in sales, but to educate.

 So you’ve got a nicely designed blog page.
 You’ve got great content that can help answer the questions your intended audience might have.

 But what good are these when no one can find your blog?